.html

-HTML is the markup language that structures every web page — it defines headings, paragraphs, links, images, and media using a system of tags that browsers render into visual content.
+HTML is the markup language that structures every web page — headings, paragraphs, links, images, and media defined in a system of tags.

 Use caution